 Today an increasing number of famous photographers, some of them with a world fame reputation, have rediscovered these classic cameras, not only using them to distinguish between digital simplicity and analogue craftsmanship, but mainly to create unique photographic work of art.

-In the next pages you'll not only meet all types of classic press and other large format cameras, which some of them survived two or at least one world war, but also enjoy the meeting with young photographers, who are searching to reach levels they have never experienced before, using these perfectly build reliable photographic apparatus.
-Further more, you'll find pages which you'll guide through the labyrinth of technical problems, specifically for restoration and refurbishing these masterpieces of camera building.
+In the next pages you'll not only meet all types of classic press and other large format cameras, which some of them survived two or at least one world war, but you will also enjoy meeting with young photographers, who are searching to reach levels they have never experienced before, using these perfectly build reliable photographic apparatus.
+Further more, you'll find pages to guide you through the labyrinth of technical problems, specifically for restoration and refurbishing these masterpieces of camera building.
 I've tried to explain most of the well know problems, being convinced that it is impossible to expose all the solutions for repairing, restoring and using these cameras.
 These pages are published for those who want to share my love for these extraordinary beautiful, timeless designed and hand powered, non electronic, photo cameras.
-Please enjoy and I'd welcome every contribution to these pages by my feedback form.
+Please enjoy and I'd welcome every contribution to these pages when sent by my feedback form.